billamiable/MultiCol-SLAM-Annotation/multi-frame-design.md

 5. For map of vector, is it less inefficint than vector of vector from the memory perspective?
 For example, when it comes to data copy.
    - To be investigated.

+6. What about server part?
+Should I change all together?

+7. What about tracker server communication part?